 What does your choice of Pokémon Go team do, and which is the best?

-As we noted above, there really isn't anything confirmed at this point which is affected by your choice of Team.
-The only notable impact Pokémon Go Teams have on the game involve the Gyms, where you fight on behalf of your team to take and hold the Gym with your own Pokémon, and other team members can join in the attack or defense.
+As we noted above, there really isn't anything major that's confirmed at this point which is affected by your choice of Team.
+The only notable impact Pokémon Go Teams have on the game involve the Gyms and Raids.
+In Gyms, you fight on behalf of your team to take and hold the Gym with your own Pokémon, and other team members can join in the attack or defense.
 (They also chat to you when you do CP Appraisals of your Pokemon, and while all three have their own phrases, each will grade them in the same way.)

 You'll have noticed that each Legendary Bird is tied to each of the Teams as a mascot - Zapdos for Instinct, Articuno for Mystic, and Moltres for Valor - but there's also a relatively obvious clue to Teams' significance in the Team leaders' names.
 Spark, Blanche, and Candela speak rather blatantly to the Electric, Ice, and Fire types respectively.
 Given that Articuno and Blanche relate to Ice - rather than Water, which might have indicated more of a generic reference to starter types - it's not beyond reason to suggest there's something more going on here than just a bit of symbolism.

-It could be something else similar, or it could be nothing at all.
-Regardless, the developer does have a history of time-limited events with their previous game Ingress, as do license-holders Nintendo with their own Mythical Pokémon distributions, which is what gives us reason to believe that Gyms and the Legendary Birds - which are still absent for now - will have a part to play in your choice of Team.
-In terms of those Legendary Birds meanwhile, here's everything we know about Articuno, Zapdos, Moltres and the other Legendaries so far.
+It could be something else similar, or it could be that they're just released together, or there could be no other Team-related Legendary matters at all.
+Regardless, the developer does have a history of time-limited events with their previous game Ingress, as do license-holders Nintendo with their own Mythical Pokémon distributions, which is what gives us reason to believe that Gyms and the Legendary Birds will continue to have a part to play in your choice of Team.

 Which Pokémon Go Team should you choose?

-On the other hand, less team members means less people owning the relative Legendary Bird.
-So joining the least popular Team - allegedly Team Instinct at the moment - could give you the chance to own the rarest of the three in Zapdos, which could serve you well as bragging rights, or even an advantage in trading down the line.
+On the other hand, less team members might mean less people owning the relative Legendary Bird - if the final two to be distributed are, for some reason, Team exclusive.
+So joining the least popular Team - still Team Instinct at the moment - could give you the chance to own the rarest of the three in Zapdos, which could serve you well as bragging rights, or even an advantage in trading down the line (if that feature ever arrives).

 The best advice we have though is that you join the same team as your friends.
-If you're able to play together in the same physical space, that means you can group up to take down Gyms - or defend them - and help your team along the way, which aside from all the potential benefits is just a fun, neat feature used by the game.
+If you're able to play together in the same physical space, that means you can group up to take down Gyms - or defend them - and help your team earn bonus Premier Balls from Raids, too, which aside from all the potential benefits is just a fun, neat social feature used by the game.

 (For what it's worth, I personally went for Instinct even though none of my friends did, because Zapdos is one of the most competitively viable Pokémon in the competitive scene at the moment.
 And also because it's rad.)